 This, along with other five-star hotels that mirror the Indian culture, is now putting Mumbai at the center stage.
 But, of course, let’s not forget to leave the hotel and take a tour around the pagodas, temples, and museums that Mumbai is most famous for.

 Mixing art, culture, and luxury is France, an elegant country that effortlessly paints love and romanticism on its walls.
-The dream destination of honeymooners, France houses the best museums, cafes, and restaurants.
+The dream holiday destinations of honeymooners, France houses the best museums, cafes, and restaurants.
 From the Palace of Versailles to the Eiffel Tower, this country has some of the best architectural structures in Europe.

 But while a trip to the Louvre Museum is an artist’s dream, France is now cooking up a new attraction for travelers: Arles’ new arts center.
 Written on Arles’ Roman walls and amphitheater is the country’s well-preserved history.
 Today, Arles is fastly becoming a center for artists as designer cafes and ethno-craft stores line up on its streets.